smart-on-fhir/fhir-bulk-data-docs/export.md

 - HTTP Status Code of ```4XX``` or ```5XX```
 - The body MUST be a FHIR OperationOutcome in JSON format

-If a server wants to prevent a client from beginning a new export before an in-progress export is completed, it should respond with a `429` status and a Retry-After header, following the rate-limiting advice for "Bulk Data Status Request" below.
+If a server wants to prevent a client from beginning a new export before an in-progress export is completed, it SHOULD respond with a `429 Too Many Requests` status and a Retry-After header, following the rate-limiting advice for "Bulk Data Status Request" below.

 ---
 ### Bulk Data Delete Request: